munificent/craftinginterpreters/book/methods-and-initializers.md

 <aside name="bound">

 I took the name "bound method" from CPython.
-Python behaves similar to Lox here and I used its implementation for inspiration.
+Python behaves similar to Lox here, and I used its implementation for inspiration.

 </aside>